juristr/video-your-first-ng2-app/README.md

-# Let's create your first Angular 2 application!
+# Let's create your first Angular application!

+> For Angular version v2+

 Check out the **article and video on my blog**: